wingraptor/personalsite/content/projects.md

 This webapp was built using vanilla JS and vanilla CSS (in order to practice core skills) on the front-end, with EJS being used as the templating language.
 The backend utlises node with express as the web app framework and a NoSQL database(MongoDB).

-**Note that site load speed is slow because it currently being hosted on the free Heroku plan, therefore, the instance needs to be spun up after 30mins of activity.**
+**Note that site's load speed is slow because it is currently being hosted on Heroku's free plan.
+This means that the instance needs to be spun up after ~30mins of activity.**

 ### See [GitHub Readme](https://github.com/wingraptor/mobatonnews) for a more information.